Frequently Asked Questions

 Where can I park?

-Free underground parking is available for up to 3 hours at the University District Retail Parkade.
-Please remember to register your license plate at one of the pay machines located at each entrance to activate your free parking and avoid possible ticketing.
+Complimentary underground parking is available for up to 3 hours at the University District Retail Parkade.

 Appointments